gaehlerm/SoftwareEngineering/README.md

 There is something very mean about refactoring.
 Refactoring good code is easier than refactoring bad code.
 For example, dealing with code that includes global variables, numerous dependencies, and large classes is always challenging, whether you are writing new code, tests, or performing refactoring.
 In all cases, you have to understand what the code really does.
 For writing new code and tests, this is bad enough.
 But with refactoring, it can become a nightmare due to the presence of a "circle of doom."
 You may find yourself delaying refactoring tasks because it can be challenging to comprehend poorly written code.
 But over time, this will only exacerbate the situation.
 Until you reach the point where refactoring becomes essentially impossible, and you are paralyzed.
 You would need to refactor your code because it is poorly written, but you are unable to do so because it has deteriorated to a point where improvement is no longer possible.

 Don't slack off on refactoring.
 You'll pay the price sooner rather than later.
 Make sure you always keep your code well-organized; this will greatly simplify your life.
-Always remember to keep writing tests.
+And always remember to keep writing tests.
 Missing tests are the most obvious sign that your code is getting out of hand.

 However, there is one thing you should always consider while refactoring: even if you don't like the behavior of your code as you are refactoring, you should not change it.
 The behavior of the software may not be changed.
 Even if it's a bug, you should reconsider fixing it because users may rely on that bug.